Severe thunderstorm watch issued for all of Massachusetts

 The National Weather Service has issued the watch for Barnstable, Berkshire, Bristol, Dukes, Essex, Franklin, Hampden, Hampshire, Middlesex, Nantucket, Norfolk, Plymouth, Suffolk, and Worcester counties until 10 p.m.

-Storms could produce large hail, frequent lighting, and wind gusts up to 70 mph, according to 7NEWS meteorologist Josh Wurster.
+Storms could produce large hail, frequent lightning, and wind gusts up to 70 mph, according to 7NEWS meteorologist Josh Wurster.

 Severe thunderstorm watch issued for all of Massachusetts and southern New Hampshire until 10pm tonight.